michael2012z/BitBible/markdown/KJV/files/Lev.md

 11. And the Israelitish woman’s son blasphemed the name of the Lord, and cursed.
 And they brought him unto Moses: (and his mother’s name was Shelomith, the daughter of Dibri, of the tribe of Dan:)

-12. And they put him in ward, that the mind of the Lord might be shewed them.that…: Heb. to expound unto them according to the mouth of the Lord
+12. And they put him in ward, that the mind of the Lord might be shewed them.

 13. And the Lord spake unto Moses, saying,